web3-storage/docs/docs/how-tos/store.md

 npm install web3.storage
 ```

-If you're running in a browser environment, you'll also need the `web3-file` package, which extends the [Web File API](https://developer.mozilla.org/en-US/docs/Web/API/File) to include file paths and other metadata required by the Web3.Storage API.
+If you're running in a browser environment, you'll also need the `web3-file` package, which extends the [Web File API][mdn-file] to include file paths and other metadata required by the Web3.Storage API.

 ```bash
 # only needed for browser runtimes, ignore if you're building for node.js